onlyquake/xonotic-wiki/CTF_-_Capture_the_flag.markdown

 **Levels**: Mikectf, moonstone
 **Advantages**: Interesting game play, making confrontation with the enemy less frequent, bringing the game back to capture the flag.
 Deference is a little harder unless spawn points are in base.
 **Disadvantages**: Carrier is easily hidden.
 Often resulting in a stalemates which slows game play.
 Players have to work all positions on the field to be successful.
-Game becomes very “chase to flag carrier through the tunnels”
+Game becomes very "chase to flag carrier through the tunnels"

 S- or Z-shaped
 --------------